kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 ### §21.43   Location of manufacturing facilities.

-Except as provided in §21.29, the FAA does not issue a type certificate if the manufacturing facilities for the product are located outside of the United States, unless the FAA finds that the location of the manufacturer's facilities places no undue burden on the FAA in administering applicable airworthiness requirements.
+Except as provided in [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.29   Issue of type certificate: import products.|§21.29]], the FAA does not issue a type certificate if the manufacturing facilities for the product are located outside of the United States, unless the FAA finds that the location of the manufacturer's facilities places no undue burden on the FAA in administering applicable airworthiness requirements.

 ### §21.45   Privileges.

 The holder or licensee of a type certificate for a product may—

-\(a\) In the case of aircraft, upon compliance with §§21.173 through 21.189, obtain airworthiness certificates;
+\(a\) In the case of aircraft, upon compliance with §[[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.173   Eligibility.|§21.173]] through 21.189, obtain airworthiness certificates;

 \(b\) In the case of aircraft engines or propellers, obtain approval for installation on certificated aircraft;